iiroj/react-universal-boilerplate/README.md

   <br/>
 </div>

-The code contains the bare minimum setup to have a "working" application.
-For example, a single redux saga has been set up, but it's not really in use.
-There's some styling done with emotion, as an example.
+This reposity contains a bare minimum starter setup to have a working application.

 Feel free to clone/fork this repository and build upon it.